-Please find below the upcoming work of the General Secretariat (GS), Telecommunication Standardization Bureau (TSB), Radiocommunication Bureau (BR) and Telecommunication Development Bureau (BDT) on the thematic area of environment and climate change:
+Please find below the upcoming work of the General Secretariat (GS), Telecommunication Standardization Bureau (TSB), Radiocommunication Bureau (BR) and Telecommunication Development Bureau (BDT) on the thematic area of environment, climate change and e-waste:

 General Secretariat (GS) Activities